HardikLGupta/portfolio/index.md

 <p style="font-weight:bold"> 1.
 Mock Interview </p><p>Conduct mock interviews based on practical Case Studies and questions SQL, Probability, Statistics, Programming, Machine Learning and Product thinking, asked by domestic and international companies.</p>

-**Sessions - Price - 1999/-**
+**Sessions and Price - 1499/-**
 1. One 60 minute session - Resume reading and Introduction to different evaluation rounds of interview.
 2. Three 60 minute Mock Interviews, followed by feedback and analysis.

 <p style="font-weight:bold"> 2.
 Resume Building </p><p>Identify pain-points in your resume, assist you in highlighting achievements and demonstrate your portfolio better.</p>

-**Sessions - Price - 999/-**
+**Sessions and Price - 599/-**
-1. One 120 minute session - Resume reading, understand experience and background, followed by detailed feedback and analysis and resources to build resume.
+1. One 120 minute session - Resume Reading, Understand Experience, followed by Detailed Analysis and resources to improve.
 2. One 30 minute session - Final resume review